Transcript: Antioxidant Power of Plant Foods vs. Animal Foods

 The average plant food does indeed have over a thousand units of antioxidant power, but for comparison’s sake, just to be fair to the animal foods, I’m going to choose the least healthy plant food I can think of—good old American iceberg lettuce, which I think of as basically just water.
 It does not have 1,157 units of antioxidant power; it has 17.

 Still beats out fish, though, which averages 11.
-Even nice pink salmon?
+Even salmon?
 7. Chicken?
-6. A hardboiled egg?
-2 And eggbeaters, which is just the whites, zero.
-Even coca cola has 4!
-The same amount found in cow’s milk, and yogurt, though soymilk only has about twice that.
+6. Iceberg lettuce has nearly three times more antioxidants than chicken!
+A hardboiled egg?
+2. And Egg Beaters, which is just the whites, zero.
+Even Coca Cola has 4!
+The same amount found in cow’s milk, or yogurt; though soy milk only has about twice that.

 During infancy, breast is best.
-After infancy plants are preferred.
+After infancy, plants are preferred.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.

 Please consider volunteering to help out on the site.